-Class Teachers: Mrs Jones & Mrs Parker Class Support: Mrs Trenfield
+Class Teachers: Mrs Jones & Mrs Parker Class Support: Mrs Cotton

-SUMMER TERM 2017 Welcome back to year 5.
-We hope you had a wonderful Easter holiday and that you are refreshed and ready to work hard this term.
+AUTUMN TERM 2017 Welcome back year 5.
+We hope you had a wonderful summer holiday and that you are refreshed and ready to work hard this term.

-Meanwhile, throughout our science lessons, we will be focussing on the topic of 'materials' and will spend time exploring the properties of different materials and whether changes to them are reversible or irreversible.
+Meanwhile, throughout our science lessons, we will be focussing on the topic of 'Earth in Space' and 'Forces' where there will be lots of opportunities to carry out investigations and practical work.

 We would also like to remind you of the importance of your home learning.
-We expect you to be practising your spellings and times tables daily, as well as reading and discussing your books at home at least three times a week.
-Your spelling lists for the term can be downloaded from the link on this page so there is no excuse for not learning them!
+We expect you to be practicing your times tables daily, as well as reading and discussing your books at home at least three times a week.
 These basic skills are incredibly important as the basis of all you do in school.
 Don't underestimate them!

 Read at home at least 3 times a week